Glencore

 Orion CMC, established in October 2025 and led by Orion Resource Partners with US DFC participation ($1.8 billion initial capital commitments), would gain the right to appoint non-executive directors and direct the sale of its share of production to nominated buyers — securing critical minerals for the United States and its allies under the US-DRC Strategic Partnership Agreement.

 Glencore would continue to manage both operations.
 The companies also committed to exploring opportunities to expand KCC and Mutanda, acquire additional critical mineral assets in the DRC and broader African copper belt, working with the DRC Government and Gécamines.
-This deal represents the largest single US-aligned critical minerals investment in the DRC.
+The deal is a major proposed US-aligned critical minerals investment in the DRC, but remains subject to definitive documentation and completion risk.

 Cobalt Export Quotas